foxBMS/foxbms-2/docs/software/modules/driver/ts/adding-a-new-ts_how-to.rst

 - adding the sensor to the documentation,
 - adding the sensor to the codebase (with lookup table and polynomial),
 - adding the sensor to the unit tests,
-- making known the relevant paths to |code| and
+- making known the relevant paths to |vs-code| and
 - using the sensor through ``bms.json``.

 Basic Directory Structure